-Cancer Treatment: What to Expect
+Cancer Treatment: What Are the Options?

 Chemotherapy can sometimes cause long-lasting side effects, like infertility and nerve damage.
 Talk to your cancer doctor about the risks of your treatment plan and how you can avoid them.

 In most cases, you’ll get your chemotherapy at an outpatient clinic.
 You won’t know how it will make you feel until you’ve had your first treatment.
 So plan to have someone to drive you home.